 A treaty similar to the Montreal Protocol is needed for regulating greenhouse gases.
 The Kyoto Protocol was passed in 1997.
 The Protocol focuses on controlling greenhouse gas emissions.
 Many nations have signed the protocol.
 One that did not and has not is the United States.
 The U.S. is currently the second largest emitter of greenhouse gases after China.
 Kyoto is set to expire and must be replaced.

-At the 2012 United Nations Climate Change Conference, the participating nations agreed to extend the Kyoto Protocol, which was set to expire in that year.
-The terms will be defined by 2015, and the treaty will go into effect in 2020.
+At the 2011 United Nations Climate Change Conference, agreed to create a legally binding treaty.
+The terms will be defined by 2015 and the treaty will go into effect in 2020.
 There are many organizations that think that this is too vague and too slow.

 Ways to Reduce Carbon Dioxide Emissions

-- In a cap-and-trade system , each nation is given a cap on carbon dioxide emissions.
+- In a cap-and-trade system, each nation is given a cap on carbon dioxide emissions.
 This is the most carbon dioxide the country is allowed to emit.
 Sometimes a nation may need to go over its cap.
 In that case, it can trade with another nation that is below its cap.
-Below, you can see how this works ( Figure below ).
+Figure below shows how this works.

 This diagram shows how a cap-and-trade system works.